 Subverted again in the TNG episode "Schizoid Man".
 Picard, realising that Data is "possessed" by the soul of Ira Graves, doesn't try to communicate with Data — he gives Ira an earful instead.

 Supernatural might have subverted it in "Devil's Trap".
 Possessed!John is making Dean bleed from the inside and Dean is begging for his life.
-When he says "Daddy, please…", John manages to come back up for a few seconds and tries to hold the Demon in his body so that Sam can shoot him.
+When he says "Dad, please…", John manages to come back up for a few seconds and tries to hold the Demon in his body so that Sam can shoot him.
 The Demon escapes, of course.

 Dean also ends up giving Sam this speech twice, once when he is possessed and once when he gets addicted to demon blood.